 - Staying at a healthy weight by managing your diet and eating well

 The diabetes educators at the Wellness Center can be a huge help with getting you on your way back to wellness.

 Diabetes often requires a team of medical professionals to ensure you’re maintaining overall health.
 From your primary care physician to your dentist to your dietician, make sure you feel comfortable with and cared for by your medical team.
 In addition, fill close family and friends in on the struggles and challenges you may face in living with diabetes.
 Consider joining a diabetes support group, where you can connect with others who may have diabetes.
 While diabetes has its ups and downs, a strong support circle can help you maintain a positive outlook in diabetes management.

 Learning how to cope with and lower stress is critical.
 Stress can raise blood sugar levels and contribute to insulin resistance.
 In addition, it can affect your sleeping habits and decision-making.
 It’s important to keep your stress levels in check for proper diabetes management.

 Identify stressors in your life and either remove the cause if possible, or minimize them.
 Schedule regular positive or fun outings to keep your outlook bright.
 Try walking, deep breathing or mediation, yoga, listening to music, or engaging in a hobby you find relaxing and enjoyable.
 Make sure you’re getting an adequate amount of sleep each night.

-If you’re interested in learning more about Fauquier Health’s diabetes treatment options, visit our Diabetes Services page or call us at (540) 316-5000.
+If you’re interested in learning more about Fauquier Health’s diabetes treatment options or diabetes prevention tips, visit our Diabetes Services page or call us at (540) 316-5000.